sedgewickmm18/bpmn-assistant/README.md

 * GPT-4o mini
 * GPT-4o
-* o1-preview
+* o1-preview (reasoning model)
-* o1-mini
+* o1-mini (reasoning model)

+> Note: o1-preview and o1-mini are used as reasoning models to enhance the application's capabilities:
+> 1. They "think through" the process before creating BPMN diagrams, leading to more logical and coherent results
+> 2. They analyze and define change requests when editing diagrams, improving accuracy and consistency
+>
-> Note: Both o1-preview and o1-mini are used together with their respective GPT-4o models as they don't support structured outputs yet.
+> These models are used in conjunction with their respective GPT-4o counterparts as they don't support structured outputs yet.
 While providing enhanced performance, they have longer response times and can incur significant costs.

 ### Anthropic